AmazingAmpharos/OoT-Randomizer/README.md

 - Seeds can be text instead of just numbers
 - Can get, share, and import a settings string to quickly set seed-changing options
+- Options are saved when closing the GUI and loaded when opening it

 ## Optional Logic changes